 It might not make sense to jump on a plane for a root canal alone, but with dentists in some countries offering the procedure for significantly less than the cost of NHS-subsidised treatment, it can be worth it if you have a few teeth that need work.

 Implants and veneers, being the most expensive types of dental treatment in the UK, can be fitted for 50-70% less if you travel abroad.
 This means you save money even taking into account the cost of flights and accommodation.
-Our cost comparison table further down shows just how much you stand to save by visiting a dentist abroad.
+Our cost comparison table further down shows just how much you stand to save by getting treatment such as teeth implants abroad.